ER=EPR from Relational Invariants

 ResultStatusNotes

-Proposition 1.2 (channel properties)RigorousEach property follows from axioms and rigorous upstream results (coherence conservation, relational invariant irreducibility)
+Proposition 1.2 (channel properties)DerivedEach property follows from axioms and rigorous upstream results (coherence conservation, relational invariant irreducibility)

-Proposition 2.1 (entanglement)RigorousDirect import from Entanglement (rigorous), Theorem 2.1
+Proposition 2.1 (entanglement)DerivedDirect import from Entanglement (derived), Theorem 2.1

-Proposition 2.2 (no-signaling)RigorousDerived from Noether conservation of relational invariants; standard partial trace calculation
+Proposition 2.2 (no-signaling)DerivedDerived from Noether conservation of relational invariants; standard partial trace calculation

-Theorem 4.1 (non-traversability)RigorousProof by contradiction using area-coherence saturation (Proposition 3.3, rigorous) and the fact that independent signals carry positive coherence (Axiom 3)
+Theorem 4.1 (non-traversability)DerivedProof by contradiction using area-coherence saturation (Proposition 3.3) and the fact that independent signals carry positive coherence (Axiom 3).
+Most natural reading is causal-set: cut has exactly NminN_{\min} elements, no room for an additional independent signal

-Theorem 5.1 (exact correspondence)Rigorous (rows 1–4)Rows 1–4 established by rigorous upstream derivations.
-Row 5 (Schmidt ↔ quasi-normal mode) is conjectural — motivated by AdS/CFT analogy but not derived from framework axioms (see Gap 1)
+Theorem 5.1 (exact correspondence)Derived (off AdS)Rows 1–4 established by rigorous upstream derivations.
+The geometric side is handle topology (not flux tube) via the Channel Irreducibility and the Discrete Handle lemma.
+Row 5 (Schmidt ↔ quasi-normal mode) remains conjectural (see Gap 1)

 Open Gaps